microsoftgraph/msgraph-sdk-design/middleware/TelemetryHandler.md

     | **v1.0 Service Model** | `graph-{lang}/{major}.{minor}.{build}` | `graph-dotnet/1.16.0` |
     | **Beta Service Model** | `graph-{lang}-beta/{major}.{minor}.{build}` | `graph-dotnet-beta/1.16.0` |

     The `SdkVersion` version can contain multiple values, or appear multiple times in a request.
-Values should be comma delimited as normal header lists are if the `SdkVersion` contains multiple values. e.g.
+Values MUST be comma delimited as normal header lists are if the `SdkVersion` contains multiple values. e.g.

     ```
-    SdkVersion: MyApp/1.0, graph-dotnet-core/1.16.0 (featureUsage=0f), graph-dotnet/1.15.0
+    SdkVersion: MyApp/1.0, graph-dotnet/1.15.0, graph-dotnet-core/1.16.0 (featureUsage=0f)
     ```

+- Client SDK library component names SHOULD be lower case.

 - If available, add a the `featureUsage` value contained in the [RequestContext](../middleware/RequestContext.md) to the `SDKVersion` header as key/value pair in the comment after the product identifier. e.g.